Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Amatrice Rooftop

-Amatrice Rooftop is where Roman soul meets Melbourne skyline—an elevated homage to the town of Amatrice, with sweeping views and velvet-clad charm.
-Helmed by Vincenzo Di Giovanniello (ex-Osteria Ilaria), the kitchen turns out luxe takes on Lazio’s staples: think mezze maniche alla carbonara, veal cotoletta, and perfectly crisp lasagne bites.
-With cocktails as bold as the pastas and sunsets that stretch to the Dandenongs, this Cremorne rooftop is summer dining at its most indulgent.
-Come for golden hour, stay for the tiramisu.
+Amatrice Rooftop is where Roman soul meets Melbourne skyline, an elevated homage to the town of Amatrice with sweeping views and velvet-clad charm.
+Helmed by Vincenzo Di Giovanniello (ex-Osteria Ilaria), the kitchen serves luxe takes on Lazio’s staples: mezze maniche alla carbonara, veal cotoletta, and crisp lasagne bites that hit all the right notes.
+Cocktails are as bold as the pasta, the sunsets stretch to the Dandenongs, and the mood is pure indulgence.
+Come for golden hour, stay for the tiramisu — it’s la dolce vita with a Cremorne accent.

 Level 10/16 Stephenson Street, Cremorne